vitiral/wheat/README.md

-# wak: an experimental self-hosting language that compiles directly to wasm
+# wak: an experimental wasm extension language.

 wak, like many failed languages before it, aims to be the next generation of C.
 It's primary purposes are:

-- To compile directly to a wat (wasm text) representation which can be easily reasoned about by a human
+- To be a simple extenion of wat (wasm text format) which can be easily reasoned about by a human
 - To be compabible on all systems wasm is compatible on (i.e. not require an allocator, GC, etc)
-- To support bootstrapping other programming languages as easily as possible, without harming the above two goals.
+- To enable writing compilers for itself and other programming languages as easily as possible, without harming the above two goals.

+The basic design is:
+- extension of wat with sugar
+- Has struct, enum, interface and basic types (bool, i8+, u8+, [T], String)
+- const and macros are first-class citizens.
+  - You can have const and macro functions associated with types and interfaces
+- no generics: C got on without them and so can we!

-The initial version of w++ will support only the following features:
+The initial version of wak will support only the following features:
-- wasm basic types: `i32`, `i64`, `f32`, `f64`
-- functions
+- A strict superset of wat
+- implicit growable/srinkable memory stack
-- references
+- user defined types
-- function references (wasm table)
-- inline wasm operations
   - [`sumt`](https://en.wikipedia.org/wiki/Tagged_union), sum type a.k.a a tagged union
   - [`prodt`](https://en.wikipedia.org/wiki/Product_type), product type a.k.a a struct
   - traits, a.k.a interfaces
-- implicit growable/srinkable memory stack
+- references to wak types
+- user defined functions using wak types
+    - virtual functions and traits using wak types
+- const functions and macros, executing specified wasm at compile time.

 ## Syntax
 wak's syntax is a strict superset of wasm.
 In particular, it maintains that